Altinn/altinn-studio-docs/content/teknologi/altinnstudio/development/handbook/test/k6/_index.md

 k6 by default outputs in stdout format while running a test.
 Below is described various methods to visualise results.

 - To get a junit.xml output from k6 tests, pipe the results to a k6-to-junit npm package with file name. (use `npm install -g k6-to-junit` to install the package globally).
-This comes in handly to view test results in CI/CD pipelines.
+This comes in handy to view test results in CI/CD pipelines.

 ```cmd
 docker run -i -v C:/Repos/altinn-studio/src/test/K6/src/:/src loadimpact/k6 run src/tests/platform/pdf/pdf.js -e env=value | k6-to-junit results.xml